Liberal Arts and Sciences: Global Challenges (BA/BSc)

-The Admissions Committee reviews all applications, considering all submitted documents and selects a number of student to go through an admissions interview.
 If a candidate is not selected for an interview, (s)he will be informed by the Admissions Office and the Admissions Office will determine whether the applicant can still be considered for an interview in the second round of admissions (1 April).

 The aim of the interview is to get to know you better and to understand what your motivation is to study Liberal Arts and Sciences and in particular the Global Challenges programme offered by LUC The Hague.

 If you are selected by the Admissions Committee, you will be invited for an interview either at LUC or via Skype.
 You will be able to schedule your own interview date and time through an online booking system.
 Please see this information sheet for more information and how to prepare.

 The Dean of LUC The Hague makes a decision regarding your admission based on the recommendation of the Admissions Committee.

 You may either be offered a place in the programme, re-considered in the second round of admissions, or receive a rejection.

 Please not that it is not possible to defer the start date of your studies if you receive an offer.
 Should you wish to start the following academic year, you will have to re-apply.